opensandiego/p2p-lending/README.md

 > ./manage.py runserver
 ~~~~~

-You can also generate backend test data by running the following command:
+You can also generate backend test data by running the following command.
+The "--loans-and-requests" part is to optionally generate loans and title requests:

 ~~~~~
-> ./manage.py generate_test_data 100
+> ./manage.py generate_test_data 100 --loans-and-requests
 ~~~~~

 You can also create a superuser account to manage the backend